Conquest - 24: Domesday Ad 1086, Was It Power-Broking, or William's Way of Weaselling More Taxes?

 The 'Demesde' or 'Domesday' survey was set in motion to raise under the for funds for defence with the threat of a Danish invasion instigated by Knud Sveinssen in 1086.
 The survey went ahead anyway after it was learned the king was murdered in Odense Cathedral by his barons.

 The information would prove useful for William, if only to show him who held lands and where.
 Whatever extra taxes he might have raised by this thorough search, it was more important for him to know how the power lay.
 On top of his other troubles, he didn't want his barons to be able to concentrate their political power at his expense.

 Population distribution in England north to the Tees

 Power-broking, Norman fashion: earldoms before and after AD 1066

 After the harrying of the North...

 The survey also reflected the damage done to the kingdom under the orders of William fitzRobert, known as the 'Conqueror' and many less complimentary versions.
-Much of the land toward the east between the Humber and the Tees was laid waste during the 'Harrying of the North' - some lands were untouched, notably those belonging to Earl Waltheof and one or two other nobles William wanted to keep 'sweet'.
+Much of the land toward the east between the Humber and The Wash to the south of Boston (Lincolnshire), and across to the border with Wales in Shropshire and Cheshire was laid waste during the 'Harrying of the North' - some lands were untouched, notably those belonging to Earl Waltheof and one or two other English nobles William wanted to keep 'sweet'.
 Entries were made by the clerics to that effect 'waste' appeared frequently against settlements in Mercia (north-west) as well.
 William was criticised severely by the Pontiff Alexander, as well as by the English and Norman clergy who supported his kingship.